Why Is My Halibut So Dry?

 Basting

 Another technique is to baste the halibut while it cooks.
 This involves spooning a flavorful liquid, such as melted butter or a marinade, over the fish while it cooks.
-The liquid will help to keep the halibut moist, and it will also add flavor and a nice glaze to the finished dish.
+The liquid will help to keep the halibut moist and add flavor and a nice glaze to the finished dish.

 Resting

-In conclusion, there are several key techniques you can use to cook halibut so that it isn't dry.
+In conclusion, there are several key techniques for cooking halibut so that it isn't dry.
 Choose a cooking method that doesn't require a long cooking time, avoid overcooking the fish, and consider brining and basting to add moisture and flavor.
 With these tips, you can enjoy perfectly cooked halibut every time.

 Some of My Favorite Seafood Recipes